 The purpose of a real estate closing is to formally transfer ownership from the seller to the buyer according to the terms of the sales contract and to exchange the funds needed to close the sale.
 The mortgage loan is also closed simultaneously.

 Everyone involved in the transaction typically meets at the third party closing agent’s office.
-This is usually an attorney, an escrow company or a title company.
-The participants include (but not limited to) the home seller, the home buyer, both parties’ real estate agents and attorneys, the lender and his attorney, a representative from the title company and the closing agent.
+This is usually an attorney, an escrow company, or a title company.
+The participants include (but not limited to) the home seller, the home buyer, both parties’ real estate agents and attorneys, the lender and his attorney, a representative from the title company, and the closing agent.

 The first thing that will happen is that the real estate agent will “open escrow” by giving the buyer’s deposit funds to the closing agent and gives instructions for the transaction.

-Next, the seller will be asked to provide clear title to the property and the buyer will be asked to provide the funds to close the sale.
+Next, the seller will be asked to provide a clear title to the property and the buyer will be asked to provide the funds to close the sale.
 The representative from the title company is there to certify that the title is clear.
 Typically, the buyer will sign the required paperwork to close the mortgage loan at this time and the lender will provide the funds to the closing agent.

 The buyer will also be required to pay closing costs to cover transaction-related expenses including: